iawia002/lux/README.md

      # download with: annie -f default "URL"
 ```

-Use `annie -f format "URL"` to download a specific format.
+Use `annie -f format "URL"` to download a specific format listed in the output of `-i` option.

 ### Download anything else